jfjessup/aws-cognito-token-cli/README.md

 ### Why

 If you are using AWS Cognito User Pools to authenticate calls to your application API then you will need an identity token to authenticate your calls.
-Perhaps you want to deploy a [Serverless](https://serverless.com/framework/) API but want to test your API with a REST client, such as [insomnia](https://insomnia.rest/).
+Perhaps you want to develop a [Serverless](https://serverless.com/framework/) API and test it with a REST client, such as [insomnia](https://insomnia.rest/).
 You can use this project to generate your identity token and then drop it into the `Authorization` header in your request.